 Chapped, or cracked, lips is the term commonly used to describe dry lips.
-Chapped lips can be caused by a number of factors, including the weather, excessive licking of the lips, and certain medications.
+Chapped lips can be caused by several factors, that include:

-Chapped lips is a very common condition that only occurs occasionally for most people.
-However, some people may develop a more severe form of chapped lips called cheilitis.
-Cheilitis, which can be caused by an infection, is characterized by cracked skin at the corners of the lips.
+Chapped lips are a common condition that only occurs for most people.
+But some people may develop a more severe form of chapped lips called cheilitis.
+Cheilitis can be caused by an infection, characterized by cracked skin at the corners of the lips.

-You can usually treat your dry lips with simple treatment and preventive measures.
-If your lips continue to be severely dry and cracked, you should consider making an appointment with a dermatologist.
+You can usually treat dry lips with simple treatment and preventive measures.
+If your lips continue to be severely dry and cracked, you should consider make an appointment with a dermatologist.

 Lips don’t contain oil glands like other parts of the skin.
-For this reason, the lips are more susceptible to drying out and becoming chapped (cracked).
+This means lips are more susceptible to drying out and becoming chapped (cracked).
 Lack of moisture can make the problem worse, whether it’s weather-induced or related to a lack of self-care.
 Little humidity in the air during the winter months is known to cause chapped lips.
 Frequent sun exposure in the summer can also worsen your condition.

 Another common cause of chapped lips is habitual licking.
 Saliva from the tongue can further strip the lips of moisture, causing more dryness.

 Taking certain medications can also increase your risk of developing chapped lips.
-Medications and supplements that can cause chapped lips in some people include:
+Medications and supplements that can cause chapped lips include:

 - vitamin A

 - retinoids (Retin-A, Differin)

 - lithium (commonly used to treat bipolar disorder)

 - chemotherapy drugs

-People who suffer from dehydration and malnutrition are also more likely to have chapped lips than other people.
-You should call a doctor if either of these are associated with your chapped lips — dehydration and malnutrition are both serious conditions that require immediate medical attention.
+People who are dehydrated or malnourished are also more likely to have chapped lips than other people.
+Call your doctor if either of these are associated with your chapped lips—dehydration and malnutrition are both serious conditions that require immediate medical attention.

-If the severe dryness and cracking doesn’t improve with self-care measures, you should see a dermatologist.
+If the severe dryness and cracking doesn’t improve with self-care, you should see a dermatologist.
 Cheilitis is often to blame for severely chapped lips.
 This is a condition marked by cracked skin at the mouth corners and several cracks on your lips.

 If you have this condition, your lips may: